Gianatmaja/NGram-Word-Predictor/README.md

 next likely word based on the quadgram data.
 If there's less than 3 words, or if the preceeding words were unfamiliar to the model, it then uses the trigram data.
 The same process goes for bigram.
 If the model does not understand the word/s completely, then it will return one of the most likely word in random.

+### Some Results from Analysis
+Based on the analysis performed on the dataset, we obtain the following results:

+As seen from the wordcloud, larger words such as said, will, and one appear more frequently in the dataset, while words like night, team, and show appear less frequently.

+For the bigrams, phrases such as 'last year', 'New York', and 'right now' were among those most used in the dataset.

+Finally, for the trigrams, the top 3 that are most frequently present include 'New York City', 'President Barack Obama', and 'let us know'.

+### Web App in Action
+Some screenshots of the n-gram word predictor in action can be seen below.